Kettle Generating Station

 - Transmission lines:

-Manitoba Hydro's Kettle Generating Station built on the lower Nelson River, is the second largest hydroelectric generating station in the province.
+Built on the lower Nelson River, Kettle Generating Station is the second largest hydroelectric generating station in the province.
 Each of its 12 turbine generators (called units) is capable of producing approximately 103 MW for a combined capacity of 1,232 MW.

 Kettle is located north of the 56th parallel, roughly 3 km upstream from the Canadian National Railway's river crossing near the town of Gillam.
 The distance from Winnipeg to Kettle is over 700 km by air.